Types Of Love

 Love can be confusing, but it doesn’t have to be

 An important distinction between different types of love can be that of romantic love vs. platonic or friendship love.
 Romantic love is generally the feeling you would have toward a partner or spouse.
 While these feelings may not necessarily be sexual, they are usually characterized by a physical intimacy and romantic attraction that is not typically present in other types of love.
 Platonic love does not normally involve sexual feelings.
 However, there can still be plenty of ways to say I love you to a friend.
-Platonic relationships can still involve physical touch, affectionate love, and even passionate love, although these types may be more common in romantic relationships.
+Platonic relationships can still involve physical touch, affectionate love, and even passionate love, although these types of love may be more common in romantic relationships.

-Different friendships
+Different types of love and friendships

 We often say that we “love” our best friends, but it’s usually meant in an entirely different way than we would love a romantic partner.
 Friend love can be called platonic love.
 It’s typically a love that means you have a strong bond with someone, they are important to you, and you are emotionally connected to them, but you usually do not have romantic feelings for them.

 Friendly love can also be the love experienced through camaraderie or a connection with people at work.
 Although friendship doesn't involve romance, it can often contain memorable and impactful moments.
-Love for friends can also be long lasting, as you may be more likely to move on from a partner than from a friend.
+Love for friends can also be long lasting love, as you may be more likely to move on from a partner than from a friend.

 We tend to have close relationships with the people we are related to or spend a lot of time with.
 If you consider these people to be your family members, you may feel familial love for them.
 This can be the type of love siblings experience or the love a grandparent has for their grandchildren.
-You do not normally feel romantic feelings for these people, but you may feel a type of connection that is different from the connection you have with friends.
+You do not normally feel romantic feelings for these people, but you may feel a type of loving connection that is different from the connection you have with friends.

 Familial love is usually the first love we experience.
 If it is not experienced in a healthy way, it can affect how we give and receive love as we get older.

 When you’re in love, you may have strong feelings for someone outside your family.
 Romantic love can be powerful, and in the early stages, you might feel especially passionate about the person.
 Being in love, you may think about your partner a lot and will likely want to spend a lot of time with them.
 You may buy them gifts, compliment them, and plan a future with them.
 When you’re in love, you may also feel a strong physical attraction toward your partner.
-Being in love is often accompanied by a mixture of intoxicating and thrilling emotions, which may be why there are so many songs about it.
+Being in love is often accompanied by a mixture of intoxicating and thrilling emotions, which may be why there are so many songs about love.
 Over time, your feelings for this person might change and become a different kind of love.
-If you love for a partner, or any other person, ever becomes obsessive love, however, you may need to take a step back and work on developing a healthier type of love with that person.
+If your love for a partner, or any other person, ever becomes obsessive love, however, you may need to take a step back and work on developing a healthier type of love with that person.

-Seven forms of love
+Seven types of love

 According to the Ancient Greeks, there may be seven types of love.

-Passionate love (eros)
+Passionate kind of love (eros)

 Eros is thought to be a passionate, affectionate, and physical love.
 Eros love is often consuming and may be connected to our life force as part of our survival needs.
 We may feel like we lack control under the influence of erotic love; in many instances, we may feel like its associated emotions are ruling our behavior.
 It can be needy, dependent, and powerful.
 It can be about feeling sexually attractive and sexually attracted, and it is usually deeply connected to lust.